redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 ```

 ### 4. Create the vector embeddings
-In the next step, you must collect all the bikes' Redis keys.
+In the next step, you must iterate over all the Redis keys with the prefix `bikes:`:

 {{< clients-example search_vss get_keys />}}